-Olympics Committee Releases 'Olympic Athlete from Russia' Logo
+Olympic Committee Releases 'Olympic Athlete from Russia' Logo

 Russian athletes who compete in the PyeongChang Winter Olympics must wear a simple logo that reads "Olympic Athlete from Russia" — and their uniforms can't include other words or references to their home country, an International Olympic Committee panel said on Wednesday.